wp-plugins/woocommerce-gold-price/readme.txt

 * Only 24k and 22k

-= Do I need to calculate the price when adding a new gold product?=
+= Do I need to calculate the price when adding a new gold product? =

 * Only if you are not going to update the gold price.